TheodoreSnoozevelt/GarticDrawer/README.md

 To generate images to draw, run `python ./gen-evo.py <input file path>`.
 This will output a shape file to `<image name>.gar` by default.
 Run `python ./gen-evo.py --help` for more information on command-line flags.

+To cancel generation midway through, press CTRL-C. This will export what it's generated so far and exit.

 ### Drawing in Gartic

 In most cases, drawing will only occur when the browser is focused.